students-teach-students/python-tools-for-students/CONTRIBUTING.md

 <p>
 For the docs to be build it is mandatory that you use a conda installation of python or at least have conda installed.
 This is due to the fact that the notebook inclusion in the docs utilizes the tool [pandoc](https://pandoc.org/).
-Even so `pandoc` is present in many package manager repository indices, this is mostly an too old version, which is why we recommend to use the [version provided by conda](https://anaconda.org/conda-forge/pandoc).
+Even so `pandoc` is present in many package manager repository indices, this is mostly a too old version, which is why we recommend to use the [version provided by conda](https://anaconda.org/conda-forge/pandoc).
 </p>